 Click the map for directions

 - Marine & Spa North Berwick.
 Address: 18 Cromwell Road, North Berwick, EH39 4LZ.
 Facilities: swimming pool, spa and wellness centre, fitness centre, facilities for disabled guests, non-smoking rooms, restaurant, Wi-Fi available in all areas, bar, breakfast included, beachfront views.

 - Nether Abbey Hotel.
 Address: 20 Dirleton Avenue, North Berwick, EH39 4BQ.
 Facilities: pets allowed, free parking, Wi-Fi, tea/coffee maker in all rooms, bar, breakfast included.

 - Greywalls Hotel & Chez Roux.
 Address: Muirfield, Gullane, EH31 2EG.
-Facilities: bar, breakfast included, 3-minute walk from a beach, close to a golf course, large gardens, Wi-Fi, tennis courts, restaurant.
+Facilities: bar, breakfast included, a 3-minute walk from a beach, close to a golf course, large gardens, Wi-Fi, tennis courts, and restaurant.

 - Bayswell Park Hotel.
 Address: 16 Bayswell Park, Dunbar, EH42 1AE.
 Facilities: free parking, family rooms, tea/coffee maker in all rooms, bar, breakfast included, sea views.

 North Berwick is one of the top seaside towns in southeast Scotland and is worth visiting for a number of reasons.
 First and foremost it’s home to the Scottish Seabird Centre which operates boat trips to Bass Rock where the world’s largest colony of Northern gannets lives.